UMAprotocol/UMIPs/UMIPs/umip-118.md

 ```
 1. Query FOX/ETH price from Uniswap v2 using the twapLength value specified in ancillary data, or a 5-minute TWAP if none is specified.
 2. Query FOX/USD and FOX/USDT prices from Coinbase pro and Huobi respectively.
-This should be done using the twapLength and ohlcPeriod parameters passed in ancillary data, or defaulting to 300 and 60 seconds respectively if none are present.
+This should be done using the twapLength and ohlcPeriod parameters passed in ancillary data, or defaulting to a 300 second TWAP and 60 second ohlc period if none are specified.
-3. Query the ETH/USD price as per UMIP-6 using the twapLength value specified in ancillary data, or a 5-minute TWAP if none is specified.
+3. Query the ETH/USD price as per UMIP-6 using the twapLength and ohlcPeriod values specified in ancillary data, or a 300 second TWAP and 60 second ohlc period if none are specified.
 4. Multiply FOX/ETH price in step 1 with ETH/USD price from step 2.
 5. Take the median of the converted FOX/USD uniswap price, FOX/USD from Coinbase Pro and FOX/USDT from Huobi.
 6. Round result from step 5 to 8 decimals to get the FOX/USD price.